chrisbroski/utipem/README.md

 ##### Trained

 This level is better that untrained, but not much.
 The character has no real experience.
 Skills can reach this level by receiving training with a character of *professional* level or higher.
-A character can also advance to this level from *untrained* by meeting the skill's training prerequisites and successfully performing the skill during an encounter.
+A character can also advance to this level from *untrained* by meeting the skill's training prerequisites and successfully performing the skill during an encounter at its untrained level.
 This must be a real, planned encounter in the adventure, not a staged practice encounter arranged by the players for the purpose of training.

 ##### Intermediate